digital-asset/daml/docs/source/daml/reference/interfaces.rst

 Configuration
 *************

-In order to test this new feature, your Daml project needs to explicitly target Daml-LF version ``1.15``, which is specificed by adding the following line to the project's ``daml.yaml`` file:
+In order to use this new feature, your Daml project needs to explicitly target Daml-LF version ``1.15``, which is specificed by adding the following line to the project's ``daml.yaml`` file: